oknet/atsinternals/CH01-EventSystem/CH01S03-Base-ProxyMutex.en.md

 Since the Event System is multithreaded by design, the ProxyMutex is required to protect data structures and state information that could otherwise be affected by the action of concurrent threads.

-A ProxyMutex object has an ink_mutex member (defined in ink_mutex.h) which is a wrapper around the platform dependent mutex type.
+A ProxyMutex object has an ink\_mutex member (defined in ink\_mutex.h) which is a wrapper around the platform dependent mutex type.

 This member allows the ProxyMutex to provide the functionallity required by the users of the class without the burden of platform specific function calls.

 The ProxyMutex also has a reference to the current EThread holding the lock as a back pointer for verifying that it is released correctly.

-## Definition / Method / Member
+## Definition / Methods / Members

 ProxyMutex class is a wrapper around the platform dependent mutex type.